 Not all of the Protestant missionaries who came west were well suited for working with Indians.
-Far from home and temperamental, Asa and Sarah Smith failed as missionaries, but left an important legacy.
-Asa Smith wrote the first Nez Perce dictionary and grammar, unwittingly taking the first steps in saving the Nez Perce language.
+Far from home, temperamental, and prone to pessimism, Asa Smith had many difficulties as a missionary, but left an important legacy.
+Asa Smith wrote the first Nez Perce dictionary and grammar book, unwittingly taking the first steps in saving the Nez Perce language.

-The Smiths originally had set their sights on going to Asia to work in Siam (present day Thailand) but financial difficulties and the need for missionaries in the west changed their plans.
-After an arduous trip west with a group of other missionaries they arrived at Marcus and Narcissa's mission, Waiilatpu, in late August 1838.
-At first it was thought to give Waiilatpu to the Smiths to run while the Whitmans relocated to a more central location.
-Narcissa dissented and after further consultations with Marcus and a Nez Perce headman, known as Lawyer, argued that a station should be opened in Kamiah.
-The Smith's moved to Kamiah in the spring of 1839 to establish a mission.
+Asa Smith and his wife Sarah originally had set their sights on going to Asia to work in Siam (present day Thailand) but financial difficulties and the need for missionaries in the west changed their plans.
+After an arduous trip west with a group of other missionaries they arrived at Marcus and Narcissa Whiman's mission, Waiilatpu, in late August 1838.
+The original plan was to give Waiilatpu to the Smiths to run, while the Whitmans relocated to a more central location.
+This was considered important because Marcus Whitman was a doctor and his services were very important in such a remote and undeveloped area.
+Narcissa dissented, however, and a Nez Perce headman, known as Lawyer, argued that a missionary station should be opened in Kamiah.
+The Smiths moved to Kamiah in the spring of 1839.

 After establishing a mission in Kamiah, Smith plunged into his work, taking a census of the Nez Perce and enthusiastically studying the language.
 Asa was a vicious critic of Henry Spalding, the missionary at nearby Lapwai, in his letters to their supervisors back East.
 Whitman and Spalding both thought the best strategy to "civilize" the Nez Perce was to make them farmers.
 Smith disagreed, thinking that this would be futile, as their hunting and gathering traditions were too deep to be broken.
 Smith also disapproved of Spalding's methods of religious instruction.